GraceHeron/itscharli/README.md

 # itscharli
+An excuse to play with charlie86/spotifyr

-Exploration of charli xcx's music
+Exploration of Charli XCX's discography

+Thanks to Rona for the spare time <3